bevyengine/rfcs/rfcs/80-curve-trait.md

 disparate areas and, ideally, allow for authors to reuse the work of others rather than reinventing the wheel every time they want to write libraries that involve generating or working with curves.

+Ideally, many APIs that consume curves will be able to use something like `impl Curve<T>` (or even `dyn Curve<T>` where it makes sense) instead of relying on specific representations.

 Furthermore, something like this is also a prerequisite to bringing more complex geometric operations (some of them with broad implications) into `bevy_math` itself.
 For instance, this lays the natural foundation for more specialized libraries in curve geometry, such as those needed by curve extrusion (e.g. for mesh